samboy/maramake/README.md

 If one does not have make, it is possible to compile this with the included `compile.sh` script.

+`maramake` has uses `cc` as the default value of `CC` instead of the POSIX-specified `c99` value; as it turns out MaraDNS won’t compile with `c99` because POSIX and socket system calls which MaraDNS needs are not present in the ISO C standard.

 This is the official implementation of `make` to use to compile MaraDNS; note that GNU make works perfectly fine too.